Klahadore/trust_issues/README.md

 # Trust Issues AI

 ## 📖 Overview
-The **Trust Issues Analyzer** is a project aimed at empowering users to make informed decisions about the platforms they use.
+The **Trust Issues AI** is a project aimed at empowering users to make informed decisions about the platforms they use.
 By analyzing privacy policies, aggregating user reviews (via APIs like Trustpilot), and displaying insights in a responsive modal, this project highlights potential data and trust issues.

 ---